 Following is the distillation curve for the Diesel.

-The CI Engine fuel should be helpful in starting of the engine easily.
-This requirement demands a high enough volatility to form a combustible mixture readily and certain
+The Compression Ignition Engine fuel should be helpful in starting of the engine easily.
+This requirement demands a high enough volatility to form a combustible mixture readily and a high Cetane rating in order that the self-ignition temperature is low.

 Knocking is a sharp sound caused by premature combustion part of the compressed air and fuel in the cylinder.
 The knock in the CI engines occurs because of an ignition lag in the combustion of the fuel between the time of fuel injection and the time of actual burning.

 A good CI engine fuel should have the very less ignition lag. so that the fuel will ignite more readily.
-This ignition lag also effects in the starting and warm up of the engine.
+The ignition lag also effects in the starting and warm-up of the engine.
 This can be measured in the cetane rating.
-The high cetane
+The high cetane rating fuel will result in less knocking in the CI engines.

 Smoking and Odour